Go Pro: Why We Don’t Recommend Network Marketing (Book Review)

 1. How much would you like to earn

-2. How much time can you commit for that goal
+2. How much time can you commit to that goal

 3. For how long would you do it to get that income